-In general, TDS will apply to all client payments sent to Indian freelancers and agencies, with the amount of TDS to be collected determined by whether or not you have provided a PAN or Aadhaar number to us.
+In general, TDS will apply to all client payments sent to Indian freelancers and agencies, with the amount of TDS to be collected determined by whether or not you have provided a Permanent Account Number (PAN) to us.

-- A 1% tax is withheld from earnings for freelancers that provide a PAN or Aadhaar number to Upwork.
+- A 1% tax is withheld from earnings for freelancers that provide a PAN to Upwork.

-- A 5% tax is withheld from earnings for freelancers that have not provided a PAN or Aadhaar.
+- A 5% tax is withheld from earnings for freelancers that have not provided a PAN.

-You will need to add a PAN or Aadhaar number in order to keep the withholding tax at 1% of your earnings.
-To enter your PAN or Aadhaar number, click here.
+You will need to add a PAN in order to keep the withholding tax at 1% of your earnings.
+To enter your PAN, click here.

 You will be able to claim a credit for the tax withheld against your tax liability for the financial year or seek a refund if tax withheld exceeds your tax liability for the year.
 You may wish to consult with a trusted tax expert or advisor for specific advice.

 Tax Deducted at Source (TDS) is an effort by the Indian government to record transactions and collect income taxes.
 Certain Indian businesses have long been required to withhold TDS on payments in India, and the 2020 Union Budget required foreign e-commerce operators (like Upwork) do the same.
 This law was effective for payments beginning on October 1, 2020.
-The tax amount to be collected is dependent on whether or not you have provided Upwork with a Tax ID number, either a Permanent Account Number (PAN) or an Aadhaar number.
+The tax amount to be collected is dependent on whether or not you have provided Upwork with your Permanent Account Number (PAN).

-The amount of tax we are required to withhold is dependent upon whether or not you have a valid PAN or Aadhaar number on file with Upwork:
+The amount of tax we are required to withhold is dependent upon whether or not you have a valid PAN on file with Upwork:

-- For Upwork users that have a PAN or Aadhaar on file, we are required to withhold 1% of client payments to users.
+- For Upwork users that have a PAN on file, we are required to withhold 1% of client payments to users.

-- For Upwork users that do not have a PAN or Aadhaar on file, we are required to withhold 5.0% of client payments to users.
+- For Upwork users that do not have a PAN on file, we are required to withhold 5.0% of client payments to users.